 The gorge takes its name from a local legend, in which a tiger is said to have once leapt across the river to escape hunters.

-This 12km trail can be enjoyed as a two-day adventure, thanks to the many well-run guesthouses that line the path.
+This hike can be enjoyed as a two-day extension to another Yunnan journey.
 What’s more, it’s relatively peaceful, with only the odd farmer and the rush of the river to keep you company.

 Hua Shan, Shaanxi Province